Issam-Allymis/S-G-F/README.md

 - To access the sites content in an accessible format, including semantic structure.
 - To cater to the visually impaired with the use of the alt attribute.
 - Users may visit the website with the goal of viewing the gym's class schedule.
+- Users may visit the site to gather dietary updates on the nutrients page.

 ### First Time Visitors
-- To find the services offered
+- To find the services offered.
-- To attain dietry and nutritional knowledge
+- To attain dietry and nutritional knowledge.
+- To attain an effective route to their body goals.
-- To learn what the gym is about
+- To learn what the gym is about.
-- To learn correct form and workout tips
+- To learn correct form and workout tips.

-### Returning Visitor Goals
-- To refresh/increase dietry and nutritonal knowledge.
-- To find out if there are any new deals or offerings available.

 ### Frequent Visitor Goals
 - To learn new effective workouts with correct form from a professional.
-- To icrease knowledge in diet and nutrition and spread the knowledge.
+- To navigate their way throughout the website quickly and intuitively.
+- To check if there are any timetable changes that have been made.
+- To check if any new useful dietry information has been released.
+- To watch insightful video on how to plan for progress while at the gym.

 # Design
 ## Typography